wamashinani/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that prints "hello,world"
+a script that prints “Hello, World”, followed by a new line to the standard output.